tomglynch/tglyn.ch/src/contact/index.md

 order: 6
 ---

-Contact me if ur bored
+Contact me if you want to discuss anything 😎

 {% include components/contact_form %}